uol/geo-br/README.md

 Ivan Rocha - Initial work

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE.md file for details